 Hormonal imbalances can be the culprit for many women's health concerns and tend to intensify around the age of menopause.
 One of the main hormones that can trigger some of the most intense experiences is estrogen.
 Estrogen, also referred to as a sex hormone, is the hormone responsible for the uterine lining growth during menstruation and pregnancy, helps with bone and cholesterol metabolism, and regulates key functions like food intake, body weight, glucose metabolism, and insulin sensitivity.
 The body produces estrogen in various forms, including estradiol and estrone.
 Once a woman begins to hit her midlife transition and eases into perimenopause, estrogen production begins to lower.
-This triggers a hormonal imbalance, which in turn produces a variety of symptoms.
+This triggers a hormonal imbalance, which in turn produces a variety of concerns.

 If you're experiencing symptoms of perimenopause and are at least 35 years of age, be sure to see your healthcare provider.
 They can conduct a blood test to determine if you are indeed in the midst of your menopausal evolution.
 Keep in mind that hormonal imbalances aren't always a signal of menopause.
 It can also be a sign of an issue with the adrenal glands or the pituitary gland.
 If you're curious about what you can expect as your hormone levels shift, be sure to learn more about your family history as that can be an indicator of what is to come for you.
 Read on to learn more about the ten biggest symptoms of low estrogen levels.